-Feast of Tabernacles, 2009-Day 2 Kingdom of God in the Gospels #1
+Kingdom of God in the Gospels I

-Fred R. Coulter-October 4, 2009
+(Feast of Tabernacles-Day 2) Fred R. Coulter-October 4, 2009

-Greetings, brethren, to day number two of the Feast of Tabernacles 2009.
 Today we're going to investigate the Gospel message of the Kingdom.
-In other words the Kingdom of God as described in the Gospels.
-It's very unique from this point of view let's look at a couple of Scriptures here in the book of Daniel and then in Isaiah, and let's see if we can put ourselves back into the mind-frame of the Jews during the days of Jesus.
-We know that they were expecting the Messiah, because remember when the three wise men-not the three, but the wise men, there may have been quite a few more than three came to Herod, he called for the high priest and the scribes, and for them to tell him where the Messiah was to be born.
-So they told him, and they knew it was about that time because remember: John the Baptist had been born.
+In other words the Kingdom of God as described in the Gospels!
+It's very unique from this point of view, let's see if we can put ourselves back into the mind-frame of the Jews during the days of Jesus.

+We know that they were expecting the Messiah, because remember when the wise men-there may have been quite a few more than three-came to Herod, he called for the high priest and the scribes, and for them to tell him where the Messiah was to be born.
+So, they told him, and they knew it was about that time because remember: John the Baptist had been born.
 We'll cover part of that and we'll cover the birth of Jesus Christ.

 However, when you read some of these Scriptures in Daniel and Isaiah, it's hard to put it together without the Gospels and without the knowledge we have of Jesus Christ.

-So, let's come to Daniel 2-you know the whole thing about the head of gold, the chest of silver, brass, iron, iron and clay.
-As you read this, this says nothing about the Messiah coming-and the Messiah was Jesus Christ-as a human being.
+Dan.
+2-you know the whole thing about the head of gold, the chest of silver, brass, iron, iron and clay.
+As you read this, this says nothing about the Messiah coming-and the Messiah was Jesus Christ-as a human being!
 This looks like a direct intervention from God from heaven, which it will be in the final analysis.

-But what I want you to do is put yourself in the frame of mind of the Jews back in the days of Jesus who had none of the Gospels, who had none of the New Testament; certainly not the blessing of the book of Revelation that we have today.
+I want you to do is put yourself in the frame of mind of the Jews back in the days of Jesus who had none of the Gospels, who had none of the New Testament; certainly not the blessing of the book of Revelation that we have today.

 Daniel 2:40: "And the fourth kingdom shall be as strong as iron, forasmuch as iron breaks in pieces and beats down all things, and as the iron that crushes all these, shall it break in pieces and crush.
 And whereas you saw the feet and toes, part of potters' clay and part of iron, the kingdom shall be divided.
 But there shall be in it the strength of the iron, because you saw the iron mixed with miry clay.
-And as the toes of the feet were part of iron and part of clay, so the kingdom shall be partly strong and partly broken [weak].
+And as the toes of the feet were part of iron and part of clay, so the kingdom shall be partly strong and partly broken... [weak]. ...
 And whereas you saw iron mixed with miry clay, they shall mix themselves with the seed of men.
 But they shall not cling to one another, even as iron does not combine with clay.
-And in the days of these kings, the God of heaven... [so this is coming from heaven] ...shall set up a kingdom which shall never be destroyed.
-And the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever.
+And in the days of these kings, the God of heaven... [so this is coming from heaven] ...shall set up a Kingdom which shall never be destroyed.
+And the Kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever.
 Because you saw that the stone was cut out of the mountain without hands, and that it broke in pieces the iron, the brass, the clay, the silver, and the gold, the great God has made known to the king what shall come to pass hereafter.
 And the dream is certain, and its interpretation is sure" (vs 40-45).